rjshap/AutoSharesAPI/rest-api/public-api/orders/get-filtered-orders/README.md

     </tr>
     <tr>
       <td style="text-align:left">ParentRequestId</td>
-      <td style="text-align:left">This is an internal ETNA Trader field that should not be used.</td>
+      <td style="text-align:left">This is an internal AutoShares field that should not be used.</td>
     </tr>
     <tr>
       <td style="text-align:left">SettlementDate</td>